CS-433/ml-project-2-m-m-ms_/README.md

 - **SI-PSNR (Scale Invariant Signal-to-Noise Ratio)**: Evaluates the quality of denoised images while being invariant to scale.
 - **SSIM (Structural Similarity Index)**: Evaluates the structural fidelity.
 - **Runtime**: Amount of time to denoise an image.

+The denoised images for each denoiser are stored in the `data/processed/denoiser_name` directory.

 Visualize the denoised images using the `explorations.ipynb` notebook in the `scripts/` folder.